jalalah/389Rfall18/week/4/writeup/README.md

 *garbage; ls*

-Now, it's obvious Kreuger's new system is vulnerable to a Command Injection attack.
-I set out to find what was allowing extra commands to be executed.
+Now that it's concluded Kreuger's new system is vulnerable to a Command Injection attack, I set out to find what was allowing extra commands to be executed.

 With further exploring, I uncovered the shell Krueger is using to check uptime.
 The shell, named *container_startup.sh*, was located in the opt directory.
 In Krueger's shell, he's accepting *everything* the user types into the command line as input.
 This is why the server allows you to execute commands beyond what Krueger intended to be executed.